e-mail

 • Medication grading for pregnant women

 Hepatitis B vaccine should be used with caution during pregnancy.
-According to research, the hepatitis B vaccine has no significant harmful effects on the fetus during pregnancy.
-However, for safety reasons, it is generally recommended that pregnant women try to avoid vaccinations during pregnancy, especially in the first three months of pregnancy, because this period is a critical period for fetal development.
+Studies have shown that hepatitis B vaccine has no obvious harmful effects on the fetus during pregnancy.
+But for safety reasons, it is generally recommended that pregnant women avoid vaccination during pregnancy as much as possible, especially in the first three months of pregnancy, as this period is a critical period for fetal development.

-If you are pregnant or trying to become pregnant, tell your doctor about your pregnancy.
-Your doctor will evaluate the risks and pros and cons based on your specific situation and provide you with professional advice.
+If you are pregnant or planning to become pregnant, tell your doctor about your pregnancy.
+Your doctor will assess the risks and pros and cons based on your specific situation and then give you professional advice.

-In short, the use of hepatitis B vaccine during pregnancy should be done with caution and preferably under the guidance of a doctor.
-If you have received or plan to receive the hepatitis B vaccine, be sure to inform your doctor about your pregnancy so that the doctor can provide you with the most appropriate advice and treatment plan.
+In short, the use of hepatitis B vaccine during pregnancy should be cautious and is best done under the guidance of a doctor.
+If you have received or plan to receive the hepatitis B vaccine, be sure to tell your doctor about your pregnancy so that your doctor can give you the most appropriate advice and treatment plan.

 Download careEASY